suryajeetlondhe/flutter_interview_questions/README.md

 void main() {
 final someValue1 = DateTime.now(); // run-time constant
 const someValue2 = 10; // compile-time constant

 print(someValue1);
 print(someValue2);
 }

 ---

-16) What are StatefulWidget Lifecycle methods.
+16.What are StatefulWidget Lifecycle methods.
 Explain briefly.
+---
 StatefulWidget Lifecycle Methods in Flutter
     A StatefulWidget goes through different lifecycle stages as it is created, updated, and destroyed.
 These methods help manage widget behavior.

 1️⃣ createState()
 Called when the widget is created.